pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

 The recommendation for security administrators is to download this list every hours and deploy it as blocking rules into all company INTERNET firewalls.

-This is a perfect job for SecureX.
+This is a perfect job for XDR.
 And this is the purpose of the workflow described here.

 This security recommendation is typically a good example of Security Action Human Team CAN'T acheive.
 We can't imagine to have in the security team someone who update Company firewalls every hours , night and day , with the TOR entry / exit IP addresse list.